pattonsgirl/CEG2350/docs/Labs/Lab11/Instructions.md

    - **Note**: you may need to explicitly type `http://` in front of your AWS instance's public IP.
 We'll talk about it later.
    - **Note**: If you changed `index.html` and aren't seeing your changes in your browser, try to use your browsers hard reload, often `ctrl+shift+r` or `ctrl+f5`.
 This will get the actual file from the server and ensure its not an old cached version.

+**Got Errors?**
+- Make sure all users can read the files in `/var/www/html`
+   - `apache` and `nginx` are services running processes to access the content - they need to read the content so that they can serve it.
+- Make sure all users have `rx` permissions in `/var`, `/var/www` and `/var/www/html`
+- Make sure you extracted the content to `/var/www/html` - not a subdirectory inside the folder
+   - `apache` and `ngnix` are looking for and `index.html` page in the Document Root directory.
+If one isn't found, a default page will not show when you attempt to view it in the browser.

 **Resources**
 - [Digital Ocean - Apache vs Nginx: Practical Considerations](https://www.digitalocean.com/community/tutorials/apache-vs-nginx-practical-considerations)